All Episodes

 That was what his incessant interrogation of Senator Coburn was all about.

-Do you believe in all this talking Obama's trying to injure the country and so forth?
+Do you believe in all this talking Obama's trying to enter the country and so forth?

-I guess the 25 states that have filed legal briefs in federal courts accusing this regime of denying individuals basic liberty under Constitution under the Commerce Clause at violent rhetoric too, Mr. Gregory.
+I guess the 25 states that have filed legal briefs in federal courts accusing this regime of denying individuals basic liberty under the Constitution under the Commerce Clause, is that violent rhetoric too, Mr. Gregory.

 You telling me that's not an impingement of freedom?

-But now, according to David Gregory in the left, this is violent rhetoric.
+But now, according to David Gregory and the left, this is violent rhetoric.

 So one day they call it uncivil rhetoric.